learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

 A domain model is meant to mirror that larger, real-world structure.
 It is more than just one class, it is an entire environment that often depends on other parts or classes to function properly.
 So, in keeping with a Driver class, you could use the example of a taxi and limousine service as our domain model.
 There are many more parts to a service like this than drivers alone.
 Imagine dispatchers, mechanics, accountants, passengers, etc., all being part of the structure of this domain model.
 In a simplified example, you could have instance and class methods handle things like `dispatch_driver`, `calculate_revenue_from_rides`, `service_taxi`, or any other function of a taxi and limousine service.

-As you become more fluent in object-oriented programming and your programs become more complex, you'll see that the other parts of a domain model like passengers, dispatchers, etc., will be classes of their own which interact with each other.
+As you become more fluent in object-oriented programming and your programs become more complex, you'll see that the other parts of a domain model like passengers, dispatchers, etc., will be classes of their own that interact with each other.

 In this lecture, you'll be using a business as our domain model.
 With this, you'll continue to see how attributes and methods can be combined to perform operations and store values simultaneously.